Sifchain/sifnode/ui/docs/structure.md

 ### Testing Views

 Testing views is not as important as testing core code so we can defer to e2e testing for that.
-That is why it is ok to share direct global service instances with Vue components.
+That is why it is ok to share configured action and store instances with Vue components.
 However complex render functionality or computed properties should be contained within stores or render actions.